E.U. membership and fighter jets for Ukraine remain elusive as Zelensky says ‘prove you are with us’

 E.U. membership talks typically drag on for years.
 The sides haggle over benchmarks and the potential entrant brings its laws and regulations into sync with existing E.U. rules.
 The newest member, Croatia, joined in 2013 after a decade of talks.
 Other Western Balkan nations have negotiated for years, with little obvious progress.
 Fast-tracking Ukraine by slicing through some of the red tape could upset North Macedonia, Albania and the others.

 More substantively, Ukraine has struggled with corruption to an extent that many E.U. countries have been wary of admitting it.
-Its size and its poverty make it an awkward match.
-At 44 million people, it would be bloc’s fifth-biggest country.
+Its size and poverty make it an awkward match.
+At 44 million people, it would be the bloc’s fifth-biggest country.
 But even the poorest current E.U. member, Bulgaria, is three times as wealthy per capita — leading to a yawning economic need that, under E.U. funding rules, would pull cash from every other country.

 Some E.U. diplomats fear the push for membership talks is a distraction from Ukraine’s immediate needs, especially since not every country is on board.